-As we celebrated Minsk tramways’ 90-year anniversary in fall 2019, I decided to pay homage to this often-underappreciated rail vehicle.
+As we celebrated Minsk tramways’ 90th anniversary in the fall of 2019, I decided to pay homage to this often-underappreciated rail vehicle.
 Tram lines 4 & 7 offer equally nice routes for a scenic ride to observe city life.
 It will undoubtedly change up your scenery and make you feel as if you’ve travelled back in time.

 Here are a few suggestions:

-Tram #4: Miasnikova (Red Church and kitchen factory); Dynama Stadium (Kastryčnickaja and all the cool spots around, Beauty Residence); Horky Park (Planetarium and Observatory, pre-revolutionary buildings at Pieršamajskaja str.); Niezaliežnasci (Art-Belarus, Tea Room and St Roch church); Kujbyšava (coworking Rabotaem, one of the latest graffiti, and TIDEN); Teatralnaja (statues of Greek gods).
+Tram #4: Miasnikova (Red Church and kitchen factory); Dynama Stadium (Kastryčnickaja and all the cool spots around, Beauty Residence); Horky Park (Planetarium and Observatory, pre-revolutionary buildings at Pieršamajskaja str.); Niezaliežnasci (Art-Belarus, Tea Room and St Roch church); Kujbyšava (coworking Rabotaem, and TIDEN); Teatralnaja (statues of Greek gods).

 Tram #7: Miasnikova (Red Church and kitchen-factory); Dynama Stadium (Kastryčnickaja and all the cool spots around, Beauty Residence); Horky Park (Planetarium and Observatory, pre-revolutionary buildings at Pieršamajskaja str.); Kazlova lane (one of Sliapianskaja water system canals and parks); Traktarny Zavod (Traktarahorad, MON NOM and Antonaŭski park).